 As a result, the proportion of railway traffic moving in multiple-car blocks climbed quite rapidly.
 By the close of the 2009-10 crop year, 79.3% of the regulated grain moving to the four ports in western Canada was earning a discount, against 50.4% in the GMP's base year.
-By extension, the proportion of grain moving in smaller, non-discounted car blocks declined steadily, to 20.7% from 49.6%.
-At the same time, the annual value of the discounts earned by grain shippers - estimated as a gross savings in railway freight charges - more than quadrupled, climbing to an estimated \$146.4 million from \$31.1 million in the first year of the GMP.
+The value of these discounts - estimated as the grain shippers' gross savings in railway freight - more than quadrupled during this period, climbing to an estimated \$146.4 million from \$31.1 million.
+But this latter expansion was largely the product of a more substantive increase in the per-tonne discounts than it was of the traffic base.

-This was not only the product of an increase in the volume moved in larger car blocks, but the greater per-tonne discounts that were being offered by the railways as well.
-CP's decision to reduce its per-tonne discount on block movements of 56 to 111 cars from \$5.00 to \$4.00 towards the close of the 2009-10 crop year figured prominently in a 0.7% rollback in the earned value of these discounts in the first quarter, which fell to an estimated \$34.6 million from \$34.9 million.
-This was also reflected in the first quarter's lower average earned discount, which is estimated to have fallen to \$6.58 per tonne from \$6.66 per tonne a year earlier.
+In much the same way, CP's decision to reduce its per-tonne discount on block movements of 56 to 111 cars from \$5.00 to \$4.00 towards the close of the 2009-10 crop year did much to temper the growth in the total value of these discounts during the first half to just 0.3%, to an estimated \$70.0 million from \$69.7 million.
+Moreover, this was reflected in a marginally lower average earned discount for the period, which is estimated to have fallen to \$6.69 per tonne from \$6.71 per tonne a year earlier.
 [Table 5B-6]